-Within the GoodData platform, a domain is a data entity that stores all your users and projects.
+Within the GoodData platform, a domain is a data entity that stores all your users and workspaces.
 At the technical level, a domain corresponds to a partition in the database.

 You can have multiple domains in the GoodData platform.
-White-labeled projects must be stored in separate domains.
+White-labeled workspaces must be stored in separate domains.